TadesenaVaishnavi/CryptoWeather-Nexus/README.md

 Welcome to CryptoWeather Nexus – a cutting-edge multi-dashboard application that fuses real-time weather analytics with live cryptocurrency trends! 🌦️💰

+CryptoWeather Nexus is a powerful full-stack web application built using Next.js, Redux, and Tailwind CSS, with real-time updates enabled through WebSocket.
+Designed to provide a seamless user experience, this project helps users monitor climate conditions and cryptocurrency markets in one place – ideal for tech enthusiasts, crypto traders, and weather geeks alike!

+## Key Features

 First, run the development server:

 ```bash